 Noongar Season Dateless Planner

-WA’s Wheatbelt NRM organisation, in conjunction with the Wheatbelt NRM Elders Advisory Group, has produced a wonderful yearly planner laid out with the Noongar six seasons.
+In conjunction with the Wheatbelt NRM Elders Advisory Group, WA’s Wheatbelt NRM organisation has produced a wonderful yearly planner laid out with the Noongar six seasons.
 It’s a dateless planner and includes photographs and stories from all over the Wheatbelt along with art from local Ballardong artist Rikki Garlett.
 You’ll discover more about the six Noongar Aboriginal Seasons and the unique Wheatbelt environment.
 The planner is for sale from Wheatbelt NRM’s website.

 The Noongar Season Dateless Planner shows the way to celebrate the year from a different perspective